Welcome to Clemson • Athletics Overview • Women’s Tennis

 Founded in 1889 as Clemson Agricultural College, the university began as an all-male military school nestled on 1,400 acres on the shores of Lake Hartwell.
 With over 80-plus majors and 120-plus graduate degree programs, Clemson offers an array of academic opportunities for its 19,669 undergraduate students.

 A college town at its core, Clemson sits just two hours away from both Atlanta and Charlotte and is just an hour away from some of the best kayaking, whitewater rafting and hiking in the nation.

-572 student-athletes compete on 19 NCAA Division I teams for Clemson University under the leadership of Director of Athletics Dan Radakovich.
+572 student-athletes compete on 19 NCAA Division I teams for Clemson University under the leadership of Director of Athletics Graham Neff.
 The Tigers compete in the highly competitive Atlantic Coast Conference.

 176 ACC Championships

 17 Olympic Medalists

 The goal of the Tiger Strength, Speed and Conditioning Program is to provide to our competitive athletes the means by which they develop attitude, work ethic, mental toughness, discipline and pride, in-self and total program.

 The goal of the Nieri Center is to support all student-athletes in maintaining high academic standards while also encouraging them to work towards their future goals.
 Academic coordinators, learning specialists and tutors are on hand to facilitate these processes.